China summons US envoy to protest detention of Huawei exec | WTOP

-China summoned the U.S. ambassador to Beijing on Sunday to protest the detention of an executive of Chinese electronics giant Huawei in Canada at Washington's behest and demanded Washington cancel an order for her arrest.
+BEIJING (AP) — China summoned the U.S. ambassador to Beijing to protest Canada’s detention of a senior executive of Chinese electronics giant Huawei at Washington’s behest, demanding the U.S. cancel the order for her arrest.…

-BEIJING (AP) — China summoned the U.S. ambassador to Beijing on Sunday to protest Canada’s detention of a senior executive of Chinese electronics giant Huawei at Washington’s behest and demand the U.S. cancel an order for her arrest.
+BEIJING (AP) — China summoned the U.S. ambassador to Beijing to protest Canada’s detention of a senior executive of Chinese electronics giant Huawei at Washington’s behest, demanding the U.S. cancel the order for her arrest.

-The move followed the summoning of Canadian Ambassador John McCallum on Saturday over Meng’s detention and a similar warning of “grave consequences” if she is not released.
+On Saturday, the Chinese government summoned Canadian Ambassador John McCallum over Meng’s detention.
+He was also given a warning of “grave consequences” if she is not released.

 The Canadian province of British Columbia said in a statement Sunday it canceled a trade mission to China because of Meng’s detention.
 The announcement came amid fears China could detain Canadians in retaliation.